qhungg289/qrcode-mux/README.md

 # qrcode-mux

-A simple HTTP service to create a custom QR code from the given data.
+A simple HTTP service to generate a custom QR code from the given data.

 The main purpose of this project is just for me to learn more about Go.